megabytesofrem/mcserverstatus/README.md

 ## D

-This project is written in D. If you haven't tried out the language I recommend it, its similar in nature to C++ but it doesn't come with most of the annoyances or ambiguity while writing code.
+This project is written in D. If you haven't tried out the language I recommend it, its similar in nature to C++ but it doesn't come with most of the annoyances or ambiguity.
+It also has modern language features and the best mascot of any language.

 ![og d-man](https://raw.githubusercontent.com/harrego/mcserverstatus/master/.github/dman.png)